-The SEPnet Outreach and Public Engagement team covers twelve universities.
+The SEPnet Outreach and Public Engagement team covers ten universities.
 Each Officer has experience working on many different types of Outreach and Public Engagement projects, across many different types of audiences.

 Hannah Tonry – University of Kent

 Hannah is the SEPnet and Ogden outreach officer for the School of Physical Sciences at the University of Kent.
 Hannah joined the SEPnet team at the start of 2019 after graduating from the University of Bath in 2018 with a BSc in Physics.
 After being involved in science outreach at school, she developed a passion for science communication through internships and projects while at university, and plans to bring this enthusiasm to her role as outreach officer at Kent

 Jen Gupta is the SEPnet/Ogden Outreach Officer for the Institute of Cosmology and Gravitation at the University of Portsmouth.
 Jen has extensive experience in communicating physics to a range of audiences, from delivering schools lectures at the Royal Institution, to performing astronomy-themed comedy at the Edinburgh Fringe Festival, to providing expert views on TV and radio.
 She has a PhD in Astronomy and Astrophysics from the University of Manchester.
 Jen manages the Festivals project and is taking part in the Shattering Stereotypes pilot project.